dotmjs/mjsx/README.md

 * Can rebuild entire control plane from Ansible playbooks, using a temporary bootstrap node and single control plane server

 ### Bootstrap Node => Control Node ###
-_Bootstrap Node could be a compute node, a laptop, etc, that will be unused after installation_
+_Bootstrap Node could be a compute node, a laptop, etc, that will be unused (or reused for something else) after installation.
+Bootstrap node must be running CentOS (though Fedora may also work), and root access must be allowed to install VMs on libvirt and connect to network via network bridge._

 #### Manual Steps
 1. Prep the Bootstrap Node
+	* CentOS 9
+ 	* FQDN unimportant
-	* FQDN unimportant, as long as reachable via SSH
+  	* Access configured as root via SSH with ssh keys
-	* Must have libvirt
 	* Must have Ansible
 	* copy (git clone) these ansible playbooks